bitworkers-official/graphql-server-typescript-starter/README.md

 Press the green play icon in the debugging pane

-## GraphQL Client Typescript Starter
+## GraphQL Client TypeScript Starter

 For an accompanying GraphQL client template see https://github.com/bitworkers-official/graphql-client-typescript-starter.